UM-ARM-Lab/stucco/README.md

 ### Contact Detection and Isolation

-Detection and isolation is using the momentum observer.
-At high frequency, we get residual feedback that estimates applied external wrench (force-torque) at the end effector.
-In simulation, we can get this directly.
+Detection and isolation uses the momentum observer.
+At high frequency, we get residual feedback that estimates applied external wrench (force and torque) at the end effector.
+In simulation, we can get applied forces directly.

 To manage the process, we have a `ContactDetector` object, created like: